nert-nlp/streusle/README.md

 Online corpus search in ANNIS: <https://corpling.uis.georgetown.edu/annis/#_c=c3RyZXVzbGVfNC4z> ([instructions](https://docs.google.com/document/d/e/2PACX-1vTpRsg7B4lj_YnVf-tVGNZCekg_I2k81sGfLayyaJW35k8L8eJJrt4IC-qESrWcl494NXGh2SIeSwi5/pub))
 Browse semantic annotations of prepositions/possessives on the Xposition website [17]: <http://www.xposition.org/en/>

 The English Web Treebank sentences were also used by the [Universal Dependencies](http://universaldependencies.org/) (UD) project as the primary reference corpus for English [10].
-STREUSLE incorporates the syntactic and morphological parses from UD\_English-EWT v2.15 (released November 15, 2024); these follow the UD v2 standard.
+STREUSLE incorporates the syntactic and morphological parses from UD\_English-EWT v2.16 (released May 15, 2025); these follow the UD v2 standard.

 This dataset's multiword expression and supersense annotations are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license (see LICENSE).
 The UD annotations are redistributed under the same license.
 The source sentences and PTB part-of-speech annotations, which are from the Reviews section of the __English Web Treebank__ (EWTB; [9]), are redistributed with permission of Google and the Linguistic Data Consortium, respectively.